Texas Governor Proclaims Chiropractic Health & Wellness Month

 Office of the Governor

-As far too many Americans and Texans know, chronic pain remains a huge public health problem and one of the most prevalent reasons why people seek medical care.
-Chronic pain negatively impacts many aspects of a person’s life as well as the lives of their families, friends, and caregivers.
-It is essential that patients understand all treatment options for various types of pain.
+As far too many Americans and Texans know, chronic pain remains a huge public health problem and one of the most prevalent reasons people seek medical care.
+Chronic pain negatively impacts many aspects of a person’s life and the lives of their families, friends, and caregivers.
+Patients must understand all treatment options for various types of pain.

 At this time, I encourage all Texans to learn more about the vital role that chiropractors play in the health care field and how chiropractic services can benefit their lives.
 I commend Texas chiropractors for their commitment and efforts to improve the quality of life for all Texans by promoting effective pain management and healthy lifestyles.